Yan-Oliveira/doc-fao/content/ready2adopt-web-services/admin/processes-automation.rst

 Processes & Automation
 ======================

-After installation of the package, a list of several properly defined web services will be available in the *Web Serice Management* screen.
+After installation of the package, a list of several properly defined web services will be available in the *Web Service Management* screen.

 .. toctree::
    :maxdepth: 3